Karthik005/yfinance-api/README.txt

 Usage
 -----

-The API can be used after importing in the following manner:
+The API can be imported in the following manner:

 import yfinanceapi.api as api